CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Projected Sensitivity and Precision Reach

 where $\omega_p'$ is the effective proton precession frequency (including calibration corrections), $\mu_p'/\mu_B$ is the ratio of the proton magnetic moment to the Bohr magneton, and $m_\mu/m_e$ is the muon-to-electron mass ratio.
-The current uncertainty on this mass ratio, 22~ppb, imposes a practical lower bound on the ultimate precision of any experimental determination of $a_\mu$, as it represents the largest external constant entering the $g\!-\!2$ evaluation.
-We note that ongoing high-precision muonium spectroscopy experiments, such as the MuSEUM experiment at J-PARC~\cite{Kanda:2020mmc} and the Mu-MASS experiment at PSI~\cite{Crivelli:2018vfe}, aim to further refine the muon–electron mass ratio, which may gradually relax this external limitation on future $g\!-\!2$ precision measurements.
+The current 22~ppb uncertainty on this mass ratio imposes a practical lower bound on the ultimate precision of any muon $g\!-\!2$ measurement, as it represents the largest external constant entering Eq.~\eqref{eq:amu_def}.
+Ongoing high-precision muonium spectroscopy experiments, such as MuSEUM at J-PARC~\cite{Kanda:2020mmc} and Mu-MASS at PSI~\cite{Crivelli:2018vfe}, aim to further refine this ratio, potentially relaxing this external limitation in the future.

-\textbf{Phase~1: HIAF baseline performance.} At HIAF, the muon momentum (2--4~GeV/c) is comparable to that at Fermilab (3.1 GeV/c, $\gamma \approx 30$), and the beam polarization is expected to exceed 90\%.
-Given that the stored-muon flux at HIAF is expected to be comparable to that at Fermilab (Table~\ref{tab:beam-comparison}), the overall statistical potential is largely governed by the effective magnetic field and the sector-magnet filling factor.
-Taking into account that the effective bending field in the sector-magnet configuration is roughly half of the nominal value (the present ~50\% azimuthal coverage will be further optimized), the experiment is expected to have a statistical precision comparable to the Fermilab result (0.1~ppm) for a similar data-taking period (meaning running for a few months each year over several years and accumulating in total approximately $1.43\times10^{11}$ detected electrons/positrons).

-\textbf{Phase~2: HIAF-U with high-energy operation.} In the upgraded HIAF-U configuration, the proton driver will deliver up to $4\times10^{14}$~/s at 25~GeV, enabling the production of 10--20~GeV muons with an order-of-magnitude higher intensity.
-At such energies, the Lorentz factor increases to $\gamma \approx 142$, corresponding to a dilated muon lifetime of 312~$\mu$s.
-This fivefold enhancement in $\gamma\tau$ directly translates into a proportional improvement in statistical sensitivity.
-With a much shorter running time than Fermilab (e.g., only a few months), the projected statistical precision could reach $\sim$20~ppb, approaching the ultimate limit set by uncertainty in Eq.~\ref{eq:amu_def}.
+\paragraph{Statistical considerations.} The statistical precision of the measurement follows Eq.(\ref{eq:sensitivity}).
+For the HIAF baseline, the muon momentum of 2--4~GeV/$c$ ($\gamma \approx 30$) and a stored flux comparable to Fermilab's yield a statistical precision similar to the Fermilab result of 0.13~ppm, assuming a comparable data-taking period (a few months per year over several years, accumulating approximately $1.43\times10^{11}$ detected positrons).
+The improvements discussed in this proposal, such as the higher injection efficiency by the novel sector magnet design, could further enhance this precision, though the gain is expected to be modest.
+On the other hand, the upgraded HIAF-U configuration offers a dramatic improvement: with a 25~GeV proton driver delivering an order-of-magnitude higher muon flux at 10--20~GeV, the Lorentz factor increases to $\gamma \approx 142$, corresponding to a dilated muon lifetime of 312~$\mu$s.
+This fivefold enhancement in $\gamma\tau$ translates directly into a proportional improvement in statistical sensitivity.
+With only a few months of data-taking, the projected statistical precision could reach $\sim$20~ppb, approaching the limit set by the external constants in Eq.~\eqref{eq:amu_def}.
 At this stage, the experiment would become fully dominated by systematic uncertainties.